hmcts/civil-damages-camunda-bpmn-definition/README.md

 ## Camunda

+To spin up local instance of Camunda go to `civil-damages-sdk` repo and follow the instructions.

-Camunda UI runs lon `http:localhost:9404`.
+Camunda UI runs on `http://localhost:9404`.
 You can login with:
 ```$xslt
 username: demo
 password: demo
 ```

-The REST API is available at `http:localhost:9404/engine-rest/`.
-The REST API documentation is available [here](https://docs.camunda.org/manual/latest/reference/rest/).
+The REST API is available at `http://localhost:9404/engine-rest/`.
+Documentation is available [here](https://docs.camunda.org/manual/latest/reference/rest/).

-To upload all bpmn diagrams via the REST API there is a script located in `./bin directory`.
+To upload all bpmn diagrams via the REST API go to`civil-damages-sdk` repo and run `./bin/import-bpmn-diagram.sh` script.
-Run `./bin/import-bpmn-diagram.sh .` to upload it to Camunda.

 The diagram must exist within `src/main/resources/camunda`.

 By setting `CAMUNDA_BASE_URL` env variable you can also use this script to upload diagrams to Camunda in other environments.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details